-Now, before you put the brakes on and tell me, ” I wore a jumpsuit in the 80’s but would look hideous in one today,” please keep an open mind.
-Here are a few tips for styling a jumpsuit that will give you the confidence to wear one.
+Are you looking for something cute and easy to update your style over 40?
+Then try a spring jumpsuit!
+Now, before you put the brakes on and tell me, ” I wore a jumpsuit in the ’80s but would look hideous in one today,” please read on.
+Here are five style tips guaranteed to give you the confidence to wear a jumpsuit at any age.

 1. Nip In Your Waist

-It’s all about having shape, right?
-You worry you are going to look like a giant blob in a jumpsuit.
-The trick is to get a jumpsuit that defines your waist.
-You want to make sure you jumpsuit nips in at your waist with tailoring, a belt, sash, some elastic..something, so you don’t look like a big tree trunk.
+It’s all about having shape.
+If you’re worried you might look like a giant blob in a jumpsuit, the trick is to get a jumpsuit that defines your waist.
+You want to make sure your jumpsuit nips in at your waist with tailoring, a belt, sash, some elastic..something, so you don’t look like a big tree trunk.

 2. Proportion is Key

-Proportion is especially important when it comes to looking fabulous in a jumpsuit.
-If you have medium to long legs, then you can wear a jumpsuit with wide, flowing pant legs.
-If you petite or have short legs, you’ll be swallowed up by a ton of material, so go for a slimmer leg and watch that the length of the jumpsuit doesn’t overwhelm your small frame.
+Proportion is significant when it comes to looking fabulous in a jumpsuit.
+If you have medium to long legs, you can wear a jumpsuit with broad, flowing pant legs.
+If you are petite or have short legs, you’ll be swallowed up by a ton of material, so go for a slimmer leg and watch that the length of the jumpsuit doesn’t overwhelm your small frame.

 Big busted or very wide shoulders?
-Then You’ll want to go wider on the bottom to balance out your bottom half.
+Then, go wider on the bottom to balance out your bottom half.
 Skinny leg jumpsuits will make you look like an ice cream cone about to topple over.

 4. Wear the Right Shoes

-With a casual jumpsuit, you can wear flats such as a gladiator or sandal but a pump, chunky heeled mule or strappy high heel gives you that long lean look we all crave.
+With a casual spring/summer jumpsuit, you can wear flat sandals, but a block heel sandal or strappy high heel gives you that long, lean look we all crave.
 The right shoe can make all the difference to looking fabulous in a jumpsuit.
-Don’t wear anything clunky or masculine.
-Keep your heels feminine, pretty and fun.
+Don’t wear anything clunky or masculine, or you will look frumpy.
+Keep your heels feminine, pretty, and fun.

 5. Throw On a Jacket

-Some of us avoid jumpsuits because there are many styles that are a little bare up top- i.e., halter or strapless.
+Some women avoid jumpsuits that are bare up top, such as a halter or strapless style.
 The solution is to wear a jacket with your jumpsuit.
-It will keep you warm, hide your arms and looks very sporty, and chic.
-For example, a black strapless jumpsuit with a bright coral jacket would look striking.
+It will keep you warm, hide your arms, and look very sporty and chic.
+For example, a black strapless jumpsuit with a bright coral jacket is striking.
 Make sure to hike up ” the girls” with a good bra, and great shapewear works wonders too